AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/portals/communicate_with_portal.md

 Is this your first time hearing the word `Portal`?
 Check out the [concepts section](../../../../learn/concepts/communication/cross_chain_calls.md).

+Follow the [token bridge tutorial](../../../tutorials/token_portal/main.md) for hands-on experience writing and deploying a Portal contract.

 ## Passing data to the rollup

 Whether it is tokens or other information being passed to the rollup, the portal should use the `Inbox` to do it.